 Our mission includes educating residents in Laurens County about the importance of our natural resources and the consequences of ignoring our soil and water resources.
 Our education is accomplished in a variety of formats.
 The funding for the educational programs comes from the generosity of residents becoming Affiliate Members.
 Please see the Get Involved page for more specific information about becoming an Affiliate Member.

-Our Board of Commissioners (as pictured above), Jay Wham, Michael Seymour (Vice-Chair), Sarah Daniels, David Coggins (Treasurer), and Calvin Robertson (Chairman) are vital to our organization.
+Our Board of Commissioners (as pictured above), Jay Wham, Michael Seymour (Vice-Chair), Sarah Daniels, David Coggins (Treasurer), and Calvin Robertson (Chairman-Emeritus) are vital to our organization.
 We could not ask for better leadership.

 Calvin Robertson graduated from Clemson University with a BS in Agriculture as well as an MS in Agriculture.
 Married to Diane for 50 years, three children and 5 grandchildren.
 Owner of Robertson Supply Co.
 (Ace Hardware).
 Member of Laurens Co.
 Forestry Board, RC&D Board, Farm Bureau County & State Boards, and Cattlemen’s Association.
 Has been a board member of the Laurens Soil and Water Conservation District since 2002.